timmywheels/crawl-and-parse/README.md

 # covid-19-crawler

-The main script, crawler.rb, crawls the webpages for each of the 50 states and DC for their published COVID-19 statistics.
+The main code is in crawler.rb.
+The crawler and parsers are there for the 50 US states and DC.
+The focus is to collect offical published COVID-19 statistics.

-This was a weekend hack, so pardon the messy code.
-The object was to get something working and pulling data from the state websites as soon as possible.
+In the bin/ folder are useful commands to run the crawl and parse or all states or specific ones.

-Help to improve the crawlers would be much appreciated.
-A few sites have images that require manual review, and a few js page crawls are unfinished.
+Only the main fields are being captured, so more work is needed to capture additional fields.
+Also county data is a big todo item.

 The crawled data is being hosted on http://coronavirusapi.com/ That project could also use help!